Wheelchair accessible taxis

 Rank or hail pick up eligibility

-Journeys from a rank or a hail pick for eligible TSS members are still able to claim the Lift Payment.
+Journeys from a rank or a hail pick up for eligible TSS members are still able to claim the Lift Payment.

 For the trip to be eligible and the lift payment to be received, a WAT driver must call their booking company immediately and provide the passenger’s name and TSS membership details to record the job as a booking into the taxi booking company’s system.